 Given our short timeline, iteration occurred within two rounds of peer and mentor feedback.
 We received targeted critique on visual hierarchy, information architecture, and cultural clarity.
 Notable changes included:

-Swapping leather products for fabric furnishings to avoid offending users with animal-based materials
+Swapping leather products for fabric to avoid offending users with animal-based materials

 Enhancing color contrast and button placement for improved usability